Springer Nature: History

-Springer Nature was formed in 2015 by the merger of Nature Publishing Group, Palgrave Macmillan and Macmillan Education (held by Holtzbrinck Publishing Group) with Springer Science+Business Media (held by BC Partners).
+Springer Nature was formed in 2015 by the merger of Nature Publishing Group, Palgrave Macmillan, and Macmillan Education (held by Holtzbrinck Publishing Group) with Springer Science+Business Media (held by BC Partners).
 Plans for the merger were first announced on 15 January 2015.
 The transaction was concluded in May 2015 with Holtzbrinck having the majority 53% share.

 IPO attempts in May 2018 and Autumn 2020 were unfruitful due to unfavorable market conditions.

-In 2021, Springer Nature acquired Atlantis Press, an open access publisher founded 2006 in Paris, focusing on scientific, technical, and medical (STM) content, and publication of conference proceedings.
+In 2021, Springer Nature acquired Atlantis Press, an open access publisher founded in Paris in 2006, focusing on scientific, technical, and medical (STM) content, and publication of conference proceedings.

 Current company

 After the merger, former Springer Science+Business Media CEO Derk Haank became CEO of Springer Nature.
 When he retired by the end of 2017, he was succeeded by Daniel Ropers, the co-founder and long-time CEO of bol.com.
 In September 2019, Ropers was replaced by Frank Vrancken Peeters.

-The company is releasing a number of Policies & Reports, including a Modern Slavery Act statement, a Tax strategy, a gender pay gap report for Springer Nature’s UK operations, Editorial and publishing policies, Code of conduct, etc.
+The company is releasing several Policies & Reports, including a Modern Slavery Act statement, a Tax strategy, and a gender pay gap report for Springer Nature's UK operations.

+Springer Nature is a signatory of the SDG Publishers Compact, and has taken steps to support the achievement of the Sustainable Development Goals (SDGs) in the publishing industry.